FAIR2-for-research-software/Documentation/README.md

 # Research Software Documentation

-This repository contains a course on documenting research software that has been created using [The Carpentries Workbench](https://carpentries.github.io/workbench).
+This repository contains a course on documenting research software that is part of the [training provision for research computing](https://sites.google.com/sheffield.ac.uk/research-training/) at the University of Sheffield.

 ## Course description